lewist13/Codepath---My-Story-Project/README.md

 Submitted by: **TaeVon Lewis**

-**Lord Shadow's Story** is an app that introduces Cid Kagenou and his squad Shadow Garden from the anime Eminence in the Shadow.
+**Lord Shadow's Story** is an app that introduces Cid Kagenou and his squad Shadow Garden from the anime The Eminence in Shadow.

-Time spent: **About 1** hour spent in total
+Time spent: **About 1** hour spent in total outside of the README's gif issue.

 ## Required Features